ARTITULE/FlappyINO/README.md

 5. Upload the sketch to your Arduino.
 6. For the PCB you are going to need the USB-ASP and the drivers
 7. If you are using a custom ATmega328P Core then you can run the microcontroller with 8MHz internal clock then the 16MHz crystal is not needed.

+## AI Use

+Used AI for documentation search and for questions regarding the libraries used as some of the libraries were written by a small number of people and have very limited documentation.

 ## License